K-log/SOS-Project/README.md

 Nauy: Animate the player movement animations characters include walking and attking Left/Right/Back/Front

-Noah : working on Player movement Script and learn how to connect animation to the player script
+Noah: working on Player movement Script and learn how to connect animation to the player script

 #### Week 2
     To Be Completed!